 In 2018 a supplemental award was made to MMSA to investigate if student learners could communicate computational literacy through video based interviews with local community professionals.
 Results were mixed.

-To improve access to computer science instruction by Maine high school students, MMSA developed a proposal to bring the Exploring Computer Science (ECS) curriculum to Maine.
-The resulting three-year project, supported by a National Science Foundation grant, began in January 2015 and supports teachers of grades 8-12 in integrating ECS into their classrooms.
-This is the only project in the state to provide significant, statewide professional development (PD) for middle and high school teachers in computer science.
-The PD consists of a weeklong summer institute and four Saturday workshops throughout the school year.
+To improve access to computer science instruction by Maine middle and high school students, MMSA developed a proposal to bring the Exploring Computer Science (ECS) curriculum to Maine.
+The resulting three-year project, supported by a National Science Foundation grant, began in January 2015 and will wind down at the end of the 2017-18 school year.
+It supports teachers of grades 6-12 in integrating ECS into their classrooms, and was the first project in the state to provide significant, statewide professional development (PD) for middle and high school teachers in computer science

-Building on the highly successful Exploring Computer Science curriculum and its accompanying professional development program, the proposed project goals are to:
+Building on the highly successful Exploring Computer Science curriculum and its accompanying professional development program, the project goals were to:

-- Help teachers implement the ECS course in their own settings, adapting it to meet the needs of a diverse and rural group of students by including Try Computing activities that exemplify computational ideas and use examples from local workplaces.
+- Help teachers implement the ECS course in their own settings, adapting it to meet the needs of a diverse and rural group of students by including Maine-based activities that exemplify computational ideas and use examples from local workplaces.

-- Build, grow, and sustain a community of high school CS teachers in Maine, using innovative methods to connect highly dispersed teachers in rural areas.
+- Build, grow, and sustain a community of middle and high school computer science (CS) teachers in Maine.

 See Recent MMSA News about This Project:

 NSF Awards Grant to MMSA to Support Computer Science Instruction in Maine High Schools